Analytical description of the survival probability of coherent states in regular regimes: Survival probability in one-degree-of-freedom bounded systems

 \section{Survival probability in one-degree-of-freedom bounded systems}

-The analysis presented in this section for the LMG model can be extended to other Hamiltonians with one-degree of freedom in the semi-classical limit provided they have a discrete spectrum (bounded systems) and the mean energy of the initial state is far enough from critical energies (ground state and ESQPTs).
+The main result of this section is the analytical expression for the survival probability presented in (\ref{SPsuman}) of section~\ref{Subsec:AnalytExp}.
+Also important is the excellent agreement with the numerics shown in section~\ref{Subsec:CompNum}.
+The analysis presented for the LMG model can be extended to other Hamiltonians with one-degree of freedom, provided they have a discrete spectrum (bounded systems) and the mean energy of the initial state is far enough from critical energies (ground-state and ESQPTs).